GSathish/eece211/6-ADTs.md

     }
 ```

-Because MyString's existing clients depend only on the specs of its public methods, not on its private fields, we can make this change without having to inspect and change all that client code.
+Because `MyString`’s existing clients depend only on the specs of its public methods, not on its private fields, we can make this change without having to inspect and change all that client code.
 That's the power of representation independence.

 <!-- clearly identify the parts of the Java class that are part of the abstract data type's spec, and the parts that are part of its representation, and the parts that are its implementation (i.e. method bodies) -->